BayesFlare/bayesflare/docs/source/tutorial.rst

 Much of this functionality, including thresholding the odds ratio for detection purposes, can be found in the :class:`.OddsRatioDetector` class.

-More involved examples of using the code can be found in the scripts described in :ref:`scripts`
+More involved examples of using the code can be found in the scripts described in :ref:`scripts-label`